Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Within Chinese religious practices and customs, filial piety also goes beyond just caring for one’s parents while they are alive.
 One is expected to also remember one’s forefathers, rigorously uphold family names, and while doing both, practice charity for the forgotten deceased.

 The importance placed on these acts is clear from the numerous ancestral festivals throughout the Chinese, i.e., lunar calendar year.
-Today, the most important of these festivals are grouped together as the Four Great Ancestral Festivals (祭祖四大节, Jizhu Sidajie).
+Today, the most important of these festivals are collectively known as the Four Great Ancestral Festivals (祭祖四大节, Jizhu Sidajie).
 In chronological order, the festivals are Qingming, Zhongyuan, Chongyang, and Chu Xi.
-Chu Xi being the formal name for Chinese New Year’s Eve.
+Chu Xi is the formal name for Chinese New Year’s Eve.

 Qingming Jie (清明节)

-Also known in the West as Tomb-Sweeping Day or Ancestors’ Day, Qingming falls on the first day of the fifth solar term of the Chinese lunisolar calendar and is one of the oldest festivals in China.
+Also known in the West as Tomb-Sweeping Day or Ancestors’ Day, Qingming falls on the first day of the fifth solar term of the Chinese lunisolar calendar.
+It is also one of the oldest festivals in China.

 Evolved from the even older Cold-Food Festival, this is the day when Chinese families visit tombs or columbariums of deceased ancestors.
 In other words, it’s the equivalent of the Mexican Day of the Dead.

-Jie faithfully accompanied his exiled master, Prince Chong’er, after the latter was exiled by the machinations of the evil Li Ji.
+Jie faithfully accompanied his exiled master, Prince Chong’er, after the latter was exiled by the evil Li Ji.
 Regrettably, after Chong’er was restored and enthroned as the Duke of Jin, he neglected Jie, resulting in the heartbroken nobleman retiring to a forest with his elderly mother.

 Filled with remorse, Chong’er then issued an edict forbidding the use of fire, even for cooking purposes, on Jie’s death anniversary.
 Alternate versions conversely claim commoners refrained from cooking on that day in memory of the tragic nobleman.

-Over time, the day absorbed Chinese Spring Equinox traditions of tomb sweeping and ancestors remembrance.
-By the Song Dynasty era, the name “Cold-Food” has also been replaced by “Qingming,” the latter meaning “bright and clear.”
+Over time, the day absorbed Chinese Spring Equinox traditions of tomb sweeping and ancestoral remembrance too.
+By the Song Dynasty era, even the name “Cold-Food” was replaced by “Qingming,” the latter meaning “bright and clear.”

-Returning to modern times, Qingming traditions continue to be widely observed by the Chinese community.
-This is so even for overseas Chinese communities, such as those in Malaysia, Singapore, and even the United States.
+Coming back to modern times, Qingming customs and traditions continue to be widely observed by the Chinese community.
+This is so for overseas Chinese communities too, such as those in Malaysia, Singapore, and even the United States.

-There is no longer any strict observation of dates too; generally, the third lunar month is regarded as the “Qingming month.”
+There is no longer any strict observation of dates as well; generally, the third lunar month is regarded as the “Qingming month.”
 Visiting and cleaning tombs on any day of this month are nowadays considered fine.

 Some historians and publications have debated the authenticity of the tale of Jie Zitui's death.
 Others have highlighted that Qingming, as a spring solstice festival, long existed in China.